Hi there. I am Marissa Sherov.

 My life changed forever when I became a mom of twin boys in 2013.
 My journey to becoming a mother wasn't easy and once I became one, everything I thought I knew about balance was put to the test.
 Juggling work and my home life, managing my ever changing emotions, being the mom I wanted to be to my babies, trying to find myself in my new role, keeping up with my relationships, taking care of myself, maintaining my mindfulness practice and my physical health....it was all so overwhelming.
 It wasn't until I became a parent myself that I realized just how much support and connection we really need.
-I have committed to working towards breaking the stigma of infertility, motherhood, and parenting.
-I am trained in the diagnosis and treatment of Perinatal Mood and Anxiety Disorders (PMADs) by Postpartum Support International.
-I have been trained and mentored by Karen Kleiman, MSW, LCSW, The Director of the Postpartum Stress Center in Philadelphia and received post-graduate certificate training in the Assessment, Treatment, and Advanced Clinical Practice of PMADs.
-Today I work with parents to help them navigate challenges in their new roles, find balance, decrease their anxiety, improve their mood, feel connected with their baby, and so much more.
+I now have committed my career to working towards breaking the stigma of infertility, motherhood, and parenting.